Port forwarding to allow access to a server using SonicOSX 7.0

 To accomplish this on the new policy engine we need a NAT Policy along with a Security Policy allowing the necessary traffic.
 The match criteria in the Security Policy can match the destination IP and service along with the source/destination zones to allow the traffic.

 EXAMPLE: Let us assume that we are trying to allow access using TCP 3390 (custom RDP port) to the internal device on LAN with IP: 172.27.78.81 which can be accessed using the X1 IP from outside.

 To create the NAT Policy

-NOTE: If you would like to use a usable IP from X1, you can add an address object for that IP address and use that as Original Destination.
-Also, for custom services, service objects/groups can be created and used in Original service field.
+NOTE: If you would like to use a usable IP from X1, you can add an address object for that IP address and use that the Original Destination.
+For custom services, service objects/groups can be created and used in Original Service field.

 Translated Service: Original

-All options on Advanced/Actions can be left of default and click Add.
+All options on Advanced/Actions can be left on default.
+Click Add.